DSestu/python-project-template/readme.md

-# Introduction
-This repository serves as a template for Python projects with environment management capabilities.
+## Python Project Template 🚀

-The objective of this template is to enable the execution of a Python project with precise environment replication across various machines and time periods.
+A cutting-edge Python project template has been designed.
+This repository aims to make the development experience smooth, efficient, and consistent across different machines and time periods.

+## Introduction 🌟
-The template's design philosophy emphasizes minimizing manual interaction for environment synchronization processes.

-Furthermore, the project's execution is facilitated in either a local isolated environment or within a Docker container.
+The template is built with a focus on minimal manual interaction for environment synchronization, allowing developers to dive straight into coding.
+Options for working in a local isolated environment or within a Docker container are provided.

+## Core Technologies 🛠️

-The project is based on the following technologies:
+The following technologies are leveraged:

-* devenv / direnv: responsible for the synchronization of the macro development environment.
-This include the automatic installation of:
-  * docker: for the containerization of the project
+- **devenv / direnv**: Orchestrates the macro development environment
+- **docker**: Enables project containerization
-  * colima: for the local docker containerization
+- **colima**: Facilitates local Docker containerization
-  * uv: for the management of the python environment
+- **uv**: Manages Python environments with Rust-based efficiency
-  * act: an additional tool that allows to run github actions locally in a small virtual machine
+- **act**: Runs GitHub Actions locally in a compact virtual machine
-* uv: the rust-based tool for the management of the python environments

-## Features
+## Key Features ✨

-**The big one:**

-**The `uv sync` command is automatically utilized for package addition or removal prior to project execution or upon terminal entry into the project directory**
+- **Auto-sync Packages** 🔄: `uv sync` automatically manages package additions or removals

-* 🔄 Auto-activation of environments with devenv + direnv
+- **Auto-activate Environments** 🌈: Seamless environment activation with devenv + direnv

-* 🐳 Ability to run the project in a docker container
+- **Docker Ready** 🐳: Projects can be run in a container with ease

-* 🏠 Ability to run the project in a local isolated environment
+- **Local Isolation** 🏠: Projects can be executed in a local isolated environment

-* 🚀 Ability to run github actions locally
+- **Local GitHub Actions** 🚀: Workflows can be tested before pushing with `act`

-* 🧪 Preconfigured with Pytest and Github Actions
+- **Testing Suite** 🧪: Preconfigured with Pytest and GitHub Actions

-* 🧹 Preconfigured with Ruff code formatter
+- **Code Formatting** 🧹: Code cleanliness is maintained with Ruff

+## Getting Started 🚀

+1. Clone this repository
+2. Enter the project directory
+3. The environment will be set up automatically

+## Pro Tip 💡

+The `uv sync` command runs automatically when:
+- The project is about to be executed
+- The project directory is entered in the terminal

+This ensures the environment is always up-to-date without manual intervention.

+## License 📜

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+Happy coding! 🎉 Remember, with great power comes great responsibility... to write awesome code! 💻✨
 # Setup

 https://devenv.sh/getting-started/#installation